 It wasn’t until later in life that I realized not everyone has a speech about their medical condition.
 I’ve met people with well-known diseases such as diabetes, and after the initial, ‘I have diabetes,’ the conversation ends.
 No explanation necessary.
 No speech memorized.

 So why do I have to explain ARPKD to every person I meet?
-It is because ARPKD is a rare disease, affecting only 1 in 20,000 children.
+It is because ARPKD is a rare disease, affecting only 1 in 25,000 children.
 While treatment has improved and the survival rate has increased, ARPKD is still a life-threatening condition.
 Communicating how serious this disease is has been my biggest challenge.
-I look healthy but my kidneys, liver and spleen are not and I will continue to look healthy until my kidneys begin to fail.
+I look healthy but my kidneys, liver, and spleen are not and I will continue to look healthy until my kidneys begin to fail.
 That’s why I volunteer with the PKD Foundation.
 I want to help others who have not been as fortunate in their ARPKD journey as myself.
-I participate in the Walk for PKD, organize local fundraisers and this year will be going to the PKD Connect Conference.
+I participate in the Walk for PKD, organize local fundraisers, and attend the PKD Connect Conference.
 This is all in effort to not only help others, but raise awareness for this devastating disease, too.
-I will continue to volunteer and raise awareness until there is an end to ARPKD.
+I will continue to volunteer and raise awareness until there is an end to ARPKD.”

-You can help rare disease patients like Elizabeth raise awareness—visit our website to learn more about PKD and educate others.
+You can help Elizabeth raise awareness—visit our website to learn more about ARPKD.